sporez-pixel/piskvorky/README.md

 # piskvorky
  Tic tac toe on 15x15 board
- You can start playing by starting to click on the quares.
+ You can start playing by clicking on the squares.
- By clicking on the squares